n1colezhou/n1colezhou/README.md

 ## ₊˚ʚ🌱ɞ˚₊ what I’m up to

 **✦ Software Engineering Intern @ Pfizer**
+- Improved the *Blaze Forecaster* ML tool by implementing parsing algorithms and pattern recognition, increasing accuracy from **~20% to ~95%**.
-Built a machine learning–powered analytics dashboard delivering real-time insights to **50+ engineering teams**, improving accuracy and reducing manual reporting.
+- Architected a full-stack GitHub analytics dashboard serving **50+ engineering teams**, processing **900+ repositories** with secure GitHub App authentication, microservices, caching, and rate limiting.
+- Reduced manual reporting by **75%** by automating pull request tracking and deploying with Docker & Kubernetes.

 **✦ Software Development Intern @ UW-IT**
-Developing and improving internal systems that support students and staff — from database design to feature development.
+- Contribute to internal systems supporting students and staff across web, data, and analytics teams.
+- Added database fields, implemented audit logging, and built search + bulk upload features for the Diploma Database.
+- Partner with SIS service teams to triage and resolve support tickets efficiently.

 **✦ Frontend Lead @ iD2 (student startup)**
-Led frontend development and collaborated closely with designers to ship intuitive features and grow active users.
+- Led frontend development in close collaboration with UX designers.
+- Shipped 5 major features within three months, contributing to a **25% increase in active users**.

 ---